McLaren Senna: Senna LM

 The Senna LM is a limited run of the Senna developed by the McLaren Special Operations department.
 The bodywork has unique changes including the front fender louvres and exhaust outlets.
 The McLaren orange livery is a homage to the McLaren F1 LM, which itself was made to celebrate the winning F1 GTR that won the 1995 24 Hours of Le Mans.
 The Senna LM also features polished ports and cylinder heads, OZ center-lock wheels with a retro design, satin-gold-tipped quad exhausts, louvers on the front fenders, the removal of the clear panel in the doors from the standard Senna, titanium panels and LM branding.
 Power of the 4-liter twin-turbo V8 is now up to 825 PS, which matches the Senna GTR.
-Only 35 units were produced, with 5 units sent to the US market and 7 right-hand drive units.
+A total of 35 units were produced, with 5 units sent to the US market and 7 right-hand drive units.
 All 5 US Senna LMs were delivered to the same person, a VIP client in Florida.
 That individual still owns 3 of the 5 US Senna LM, with the other two having been resold to other collectors.
 One of these models was destroyed in a road accident in 2020 by former Formula One driver Adrian Sutil, but was later fully repaired.